jpkanter/Spcht/README/SpchtDescriptorDetails.md

 }
 ```

-The `match` **Regex** looks a bit more complex as i want to match the entire string.
+The `match` **Regex** looks a bit more complex as i wanted to match the entire string.
 The `cut` part from above can also now simplified as `match` takes place before other steps, and therefore only needs to cut any given string that contains "*(DE-627)*".
 The above example in `cut` & `replace` would have worked too, but this way the workings are a bit more clear.
 The above node would result in the following value:

-​	**RESULT**: `657059196`
+​	**RESULT**: `"657059196"`

 ### IF Condition

+If filters out the entire node and all `field` values if the condition is not met.

 This function is a lot more complex than the first one, therefore we start with the most complicated example to break it down: